pharaun/amrutlar.com/amrutlar/articles/2011-06-04-python-duplicate-image-finder_part-1.markdown

 ---
 title: Python Duplicate Image Finder (Part 1)
 menu: blog
-categories: [C, OpenMP, SSE, Projects]
+categories: C, OpenMP, SSE, Projects
-description: New blog post!
 ---
 Welcome to part one of what probably will be a long series of blog posts on the topic of my [Python Duplicate Image Finder](/projects/python-duplicate-image-finder/)